rafosw/sosialrel/README.md

 The tool builds a DuckDuckGo query using `site:` operator for platform-specific searches or plain quoted search for global searches.

 If a username appears highlighted in red in the results, it means that username is directly present in that URL or its description.
 This can indicate the person followed someone, liked a post, left a comment, or has a profile on that platform.
+If the username doesn't appear in red in the URL description, you can leave the other URLs blank.

 ---